Striking a Balance – Annual Report 2016

 Interference Complaint Filed

 Any member of the MP who conducts or supervises investigations and believes a member of the CAF or a senior official of the DND has interfered with or attempted to influence an MP investigation may file a complaint with the MPCC.

 The MPCC has sole jurisdiction to investigate interference complaints.
 A preliminary review is conducted to determine whether an investigation should be commenced, the scope of the investigation and how to approach the investigation.
 Once this process is complete, the MPCC begins its investigation.

 MPCC Releases Interim Report

-The Interim Report includes a summary of the MPCC’s investigation, as well as its findings and recommendations.
-This report goes to the MND, the CDS, if the alleged interference was carried out by a member of the military, or to the Deputy Minister (DM) of National Defence, if the subject of the complaint is a senior official of the DND, the JAG, or the CFPM.
+The interim report includes a summary of the MPCC’s investigation, as well as its findings and recommendations.
+This report is provided to the MND, the CDS, if the alleged interference was carried out by a member of the military, or to the Deputy Minister (DM) of National Defence, if the subject of the complaint is a senior official of the DND; and to the JAG and the CFPM.

 Notice of Action

 The Notice of Action is the official response to the interim report.
 It indicates the actions, if any, which have been or will be taken to implement the MPCC’s recommendations.

 Taking into account the response set out in the Notice of Action, the MPCC prepares a Final report of its findings and recommendations in the case.
 The Final report is provided to the MND, the DM, the CDS, the JAG, the CFPM, the complainant(s), and the subject(s) of the complaint, as well as anyone who has satisfied the MPCC that they have a substantial and direct interest in the case.

 At any time, if it is in the public interest, the Chairperson may initiate an investigation into a complaint about police conduct or interference in a police investigation.
 If warranted, the Chairperson may decide to hold a public interest hearing.
 In exercising this statutory discretion, the Chairperson considers a number of factors including, among others: